-C. A VALID PERMIT SHALL BE POSTED IN A CONSPICUOUS PLACE AT EACH PERMITTED PREMISES
+A VALID LICENSE SHALL BE POSTED IN A CONSPICUOUS PLACE AT EACH A. LICENSED PREMISES

-- 1) This provision shall apply to all relevant permits issued pursuant to this Ordinance, including but not limited Multiple Animal permits, Danger Dog permits, Potentially Dangerous Dog permits, Wild Animal permits, Guard Dog permits, and Conditional Use permits. - 2) A permit holder shall notify the Animal Care & Control Department of any changes in operations which may affect the status of any permit issued pursuant to this Ordinance and shall keep the Animal Care & Control Department informed of all changes in name, location, address, and home and business telephone number of the site and activities covered by the permit. - 3) Both the person in charge of a permitted premises and the owner of the permitted premises shall be responsible for complying with this article. - 4) At each permitted premises, a current record shall be kept which describes all animals owned, purchased or received, and the final disposition of each animal. - 5) Permits shall expire one (1) year after the date of issuance of the permit.
-An application for renewal shall be filed at the Animal Care & Control Department thirty (30) days before the date of expiration.
-The fees and application and inspection procedures for permit renewals shall be the same as those for new applications.
-Failure to renew permits as specified shall result in the expiration of the permit or in the assessment of a five percent (5%) late fee.
+- 1. This provision shall apply to all relevant licenses issued pursuant to this Ordinance, including but not limited Multiple Animal Licenses, Potentially Dangerous Dog License, Wild Animal License, , and Conditional Use Permits. - 2.
+A license holder shall notify the Animal Control Department of any changes in operations which may affect the status of any license issued pursuant to this Ordinance and shall keep the Animal Control Department informed of all changes in name, location, address, and home and business telephone number of the site and activities covered by the license. - 3.
+Both the person in charge of a licensed premises and the owner of the licensed premises shall be responsible for complying with this article. - 4.
+At each licensed premises, a current record shall be kept which describes all animals owned, purchased or received, and the final disposition of each animal. - 5.
+Licenses shall expire one (1) year after the date of issuance of the license.
+An application for renewal shall be filed at the Animal Control Department thirty (30) days before the date of expiration.
+The fees and application and inspection procedures for license renewals shall be the same as those for new applications.
+Failure to renew licenses as specified shall result in the expiration of the license or in the assessment of a five percent (5%) late fee.

-D. ACCESS TO PERMITTED PREMISES
+B. ACCESS TO PERMITTED PREMISES

 Upon presentation of proper identification, and at any reasonable time, the Animal Control Officer shall be allowed to enter any permitted premises for the purpose of making inspections to determine compliance with this Ordinance.
 The person in charge of the permitted premises shall be allowed to accompany the Animal Control Officer on the inspection.
-The Animal Control Officer shall prepare a written inspection report which shall state whether or not the permitted premises is in compliance with or in violation of this Ordinance; If the premises is found to be not in compliance, the report shall specify the nature of the noncompliance.
+The Animal Control Officer shall prepare a written inspection report which shall state whether or not the permitted premises is in compliance with or in violation of this Ordinance.
+If the premises is found to be not in compliance, the report shall specify the nature of the noncompliance.
 A copy of the inspection report shall be furnished to the person in charge.

-4.5 NUMBER OF DOGS & CATS ALLOWED
+4.4 NUMBER OF DOGS & CATS ALLOWED

-- 1) No person or any one household shall own, harbor, maintain or keep more than a combined total of seven (7) ten (10) dogs and/or cats in any combination thereof over the age of three (3) months without a valid professional animal permit, Hobby breeder permit, or multiple animal permit. - 2) A household may have up to seven (7) ten (10) dogs or cats or any combinations thereof provided that no more than a total of four dogs and cats are intact. - 3) No person or household shall permit or allow the breeding of a dog or cat without a valid hobby breeder permit, professional animal permit, or litter permit.
+- A. No person or any one household shall own, harbor, maintain or keep more than a combined total of seven (7) dogs and/or cats in any combination thereof over the age of three (3) months without a valid Professional Animal Permit, Hobby Breeder Permit, or Multiple Animal Permit. - B. A household may have up to seven (7) dogs or cats or any combinations thereof provided that no more than a total of three (3) dogs and cats are intact. - C. No person or household shall permit or allow the breeding of a dog or cat without a valid Hobby Breeder Permit, Professional Animal Permit, or Litter Permit.

-4.6 CARE AND MAINTENANCE
+4.5 CARE AND MAINTENANCE

-The owner or custodian shall be responsible for the care and maintenance of an animal., including but not limited to companion animals, Canine hybrids, Cocks, Guard dogs, Potentially Dangerous animals, service animals and wild animals.
+The owner or custodian shall be responsible for the care and maintenance of an animal, including but not limited to companion animals, canine hybrids, cocks, guard dogs, potentially dangerous animals, service animals, and wild animals.
 An owner or custodian of any animal shall have the following obligations in regard to the care and maintenance of each animal: